oraal/oraal.github.io/_posts/2024-06-23-linguists-who-work-on-aal.md

 ### Jamaal Muwwakkil

-University of California Chancellor’s Postdoctoral Fellow, Department of Education, University of California, Los Angeles
+Assistant Professor of Anthropology, Department of Anthropology, University of Washington

 <a href="https://www.wordsbyjamaal.com/" target="_blank">https://www.wordsbyjamaal.com/</a>